Sandman (DC Comics): Daniel Hall

 Daniel Hall, the child of Hector Hall, eventually assumes the position of Dream when Morpheus dies.
 He, like Morpheus, is the embodiment of dreams, storytelling and reality.
 He refers to himself as simply "Dream of the Endless"; in The Wake he states that he has no right to the name of "Morpheus", and that the part of him which was the mortal boy Daniel Hall no longer exists.

 Sandy Hawkins

 Some time later in the pages of JSA 63–64, the chairman and heir to the Sandman legacy Sand has his soul stolen by Brute and Glob to briefly assume the role of the Dream Dimension's protector, again in the Kirby-designed costume.
-Eventually, Dr Fate (Hector Hall) and his wife Lyta lead a contingent of the JSA to Sand's rescue.
-Brute and Glob are abjured to parts known only as "The Darkness".
-This fragment of the Dream Dimension is currently not known to be inhabited.
+Doctor Fate (Hector Hall) and his wife Lyta lead a contingent of the JSA to Sand's rescue, with Brute and Glob being abjured to a part of the Dream Dimension known only as "The Darkness".

 Subsequently, Sand officially adopted the Sandman name and a costume patterned after Wesley Dodds in the third volume of Justice Society of America.